Home » Sculpture » Easy Model Magic Food Sculpture Art Project

 Easy Model Magic Food Sculpture Art Project

 Are you looking for an easy sculpture project for kids?
-Model magic is the perfect material to work with and we found the perfect subject matter.
-You will have fun seeing the creativity in your kids while they build their own food sculptures.
+Model magic is the perfect material to work with, and we found the perfect subject matter.
+You will have fun seeing your kids’ creativity while they build their own food sculptures.

 collage of images making easy food sculpture out of model magic.

-Any age really.
 Model Magic is so easy to work with that it is also a favorite of parents at home.
-Have fun creating miniature “clay” meals at home without making a huge mess.
+Beginner artists will love creating fun miniature “clay” meals at home without making a huge mess.

 watercolor paint, glue all, model magic pack, mod podge spray, small paint brush and small paper plate.

-• Model Magic: We love ordering this 75-pack of 1-ounce white pack for students to work with.
-We find it is the most economical way to purchase Model Magic.
-Even if you are just doing this with your family or small group this still gives you the most bang for your buck.
+• MODEL MAGIC: We love ordering this 75-pack of 1-ounce white packs for students to work with.
+We find it the most economical way to purchase Model Magic.
+Even if you are just doing this with your family or small group, it still gives you the most bang for your buck.

-• Small Paint Brushes: Due to the size of these sculptures, size 0 or 2 brushes work really well.
+• WATERCOLOR PAINT & SMALL BRUSH: Prang or these Sargent watercolor palettes are great for getting rich colors and lasting a long time.
+Due to the size of these sculptures, size 0 or 2 brushes work well.

+Step 1: Watch the CBS video and discuss the artwork you see.
 For this art project for kids, you can use Wayne Thiebaud as inspiration.
-There is a great CBS Sunday Morning clip about him on Youtube.
+There is an excellent CBS Sunday Morning clip about him on YouTube.

-Just pause it near the end if you don’t want children to notice a nude painting in the background at an art gallery.
-It is totally up to you, just make sure you preview the video first to find out what I am talking about.
+ART TEACHER ALERT!
+You can pause the video near the end if you don’t want children to notice a nude painting in the background at an art gallery.
+It is totally up to you; just make sure you preview the video first to find out what I am talking about.

 • How did he create texture?

-• What would happen if he had given up?
+• What would have happened if he had given up?

 • Why do you think he chose food as his subject matter?